 But you were luckier than most.
 Palladium had decided to release you from the contract — and you had that agreement in writing.
 So signing an official declaration from your bank attesting that this charge from the travel club was fraudulent was a big mistake on your part.

-That mistake almost resulted in the lose of your entire $4,600 deposit — almost.
+That mistake almost resulted in the loss of your entire $4,600 deposit — almost.

 The Palladium Travel Club defends itself